-After a not-so-great experience using the hot-pin method to pierce my doll's ears (melted plastic and black soot), I decided to try drilling them with a miniature hand drill instead.
-It leaves a perfect hole with no jagged edges, very clean and uniform.
-This will work on any type of doll - Blythe, Middie Blythe, Pullip, American Girl dolls, etc.
+While many people recommend the hot-pin method for piercing doll ears (heating a safety pin until it's hot, then pushing it through the plastic) I found that it melted the plastic unevenly and left a black soot mark.
+Drilling them with a miniature hand drill instead leaves a perfect hole with no jagged edges, very clean and uniform.
+This will work on any type of plastic or vinyl doll - Blythe, Middie Blythe, Pullip, American Girl dolls, etc.

 To get started, you'll need a pencil, a miniature hand drill, and a small drill bit.
 The drill bit should match the size of the hole you want.
 You can also use a power drill, but it may be harder to hold it steady for such a tiny hole.